 This blog was originally published on the World Bank’s PPP Blog Website.

-The Argentinian presidency of the G20 opens this month and will be marked by a focus on infrastructure investment.
-The G20 and OECD have already announced a wide-scale data collection initiative for the purpose of creating benchmarks of the risk-adjusted financial performance of private infrastructure debt and equity investments.
+The Argentinian presidency of the G20 opens this month.
+All the signs indicate that it will be marked by a focus on infrastructure investment.
+Already, the G20 and OECD have announced a wide-scale data collection initiative for the purpose of creating benchmarks for the risk-adjusted financial performance of private infrastructure debt and equity investments.

 It is about time.

 With the support of the G20, the Singapore government, The Long-Term Infrastructure Investors Association, the Long-Term Investment Club and numerous private sector supporters, the EDHEC Infrastructure Institute (EDHECinfra) has now built the largest database of infrastructure investment data in the world.
-We can now use this data to create performance benchmarks that are needed for asset allocation, prudential regulation and the design of infrastructure investment solutions.
-These first of a kind benchmarks provide investment metrics that are needed by investors; return, volatility, Sharpe ratio, duration, and maximum drawdown.
+Using this data, we can create the performance benchmarks needed for asset allocation, prudential regulation and the design of infrastructure investment solutions.
+These mark the first of a new generation of benchmarks, ones that provide the investment metrics needed by investors; return, volatility, Sharpe ratio, duration, and maximum drawdown.

-In 2019, this database will reach global coverage and a global index for private infrastructure debt and equity tracking 1000 firms can be published.
+In 2019, this database will reach global coverage.
+We will publish our global index for private infrastructure debt and equity tracking 1000 firms.

-This project was undertaken in coordination and collaboration with the industry.
-Data was submitted by banks, asset owners and managers.
-This collaboration is a sign that the private infrastructure industry is growing towards a more mature and transparent stage in its development.
-The support of private investors and lenders to this initiative is impressive and deserves to be praised.
+We undertook this project in coordination and collaboration with the industry.
+Banks, asset owners and managers all helped in providing us with the essential data.
+This collaboration gives a clear sign that the private infrastructure industry is growing towards a more mature and transparent stage.
+The support of private investors and lenders to this initiative highlights an impressive spirit of cooperation and deserves praise.

-In this context, EDHECinfra has also developed data collection and reporting standards that can be used to make data collection more efficient and reporting more transparent.
+In this context, EDHECinfra has also developed data collection and reporting standards that make data collection more efficient and reporting more transparent.
 This methodology provides a framework for data collection for the long-term financing of infrastructure.

 Today, the first generation of benchmarks give us estimates of financial performance and risks of reference portfolios of privately held infrastructure investments.
-This will help answer asset allocation, prudential and performance monitoring questions and improving transparency and efficiency of investment in infrastructure around the world.
+This will help answer asset allocation, prudential and performance monitoring questions.
+It will also improve transparency and efficiency of investment in infrastructure around the world.

-Much work remains to be done on this road less traveled.
-Thanks to the strong support of the G20 for better documenting the performance of infrastructure investments, we expect this momentum to continue.
-As more infrastructure investors pool their data and improve our common understanding of the infrastructure investment sector, better benchmarking results and better investment solutions in infrastructure can be designed.
+Without doubt, much work remains to be done on this road less travelled.
+However, thanks to the strong support of the G20 for better documenting the performance of infrastructure investments, we expect this momentum to continue.
+As more infrastructure investors pool their data we can improve our common understanding of the infrastructure investment sector.
+Hence better benchmarking results and better investment solutions in infrastructure can be designed.